syncfusion-content/flutter-docs/Flutter/maps/title.md

 ## Text Alignment

 You can align the title text in the maps using the [`MapsTitle.alignment`] property.
 By default, the alignment will be center.
-You can also align the text in `topleft`, `topright`, `bottomleft`, `bottomright`, etc.
+You can also align the text in the available alignment options in [`Alignment`](https://api.flutter.dev/flutter/painting/Alignment-class.html)

 {% tabs %}
 {% highlight Dart %}